 So in essence, in this century, there are opportunities for nations.
 For developing nations, if they continue to compete at the downstream layer of the pyramid, they will find it hard to move forward since competition is basically synonymous with technology.
 There is more risk, more knowledge requirement and more value at the upstream.
 And we need to get there.

 How do we do that?
 Our nations must have fundamental changes in our national policies on technical education or better Science, Technology, Engineering and Mathematics (STEM).
 That is the answer.
 I believe in knowledge and education evolves it.
 It is about expansion of commitments on microelectronics, nanotechnology, biotechnology, mathematics, chemistry, physics, computer science, engineering, medicine, and so on and within a generation we can become players at the upstream level of technology pyramid.
-And reap that great value therein.----Available to speak in your event, program or company
+And reap that great value therein.

 -- We offer Advisory Services (tech, strategy & Africa).